alexkahn/learnyoujavascript/Learn you JavaScript for fun and profit.md

 }
 ```

 Notice we've captured the idea of what to do in a specific scenario and what to do if that specific scenario isn't what happens.
-This particular case of: ```if```-```else``` is very simple and indeed would be pretty hefy to type so of course this kind of thing happens all the time.
-That where out friend ```?``` comes in.
+This particular case of: ```if```-```else``` is very simple and indeed would be pretty hefty to type so of course this kind of thing happens all the time.
+That's where out friend ```?``` comes in.

 ```
 if ( today == "Monday" ) {